thieuson1984/EFI_HP_ZBOOK15G3/README.md

 * [Acidanthera](https://github.com/Acidanthera) for OpenCore and Lilu-based kexts
 * [OpenIntelWireless](https://github.com/OpenIntelWireless/itlwm) for Intel Wifi Card driver
 * [dortania](https://github.com/dortania) team for its detailed guides
-* And thanks to many nice guys on internet.
+* And thanks to many nice guys on internet that I've forgotten !